adlnet/xAPI-Spec/xAPI.md

 Figure 1 shows the tracking of experiences through the data flow of xAPI.
 A user either accesses on their own, or is provided access to web-enabled content.
 The user, known by the LRS, is tracked in the experiences that he or she has while taking that content.
 A Data Analysis Tool, acting as a Service with permission, can grab the data
-from the LRS and use it to display meaningful reports or visualizations to the user.
+from the LRS and use it to display meaningful reports or visualizations.
 In the case of more structured learning, a user may be dependent on an Activity Provider to deliver and/or authorize use of content to them.
+Once this
-Once this triangle of authorization and access is complete, a registration exists for that user in that content tracked by that LRS and experience tracking may proceed.
+triangle of authorization and access is complete, a registration exists for that user in that content tracked by that LRS and experience tracking may proceed.

 ##### Activity Data and Metadata